AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/index.md

 # Page Builder

-At the highest level, the Page Builder integration into PWA Studio simply ensures that CMS Pages built in Magento Commerce with _native_ Page Builder content types are rendered correctly within PWA Studio apps.
+At the highest level, the Page Builder integration into PWA Studio simply ensures that CMS Pages built in the backend with _native_ Page Builder content types are rendered correctly within PWA Studio apps.

 ## Integration overview